 The most notable of these changes came in April 2012, when Google announced Penguin.
 This update specifically cracked down on websites that were buying links or obtaining them through spammy link networks established solely to improve search rankings.
+We highly recommend using a professional SEO company or digital marketing expert.
 Our post-Penguin world demands a fresh approach to link building.

 Link Building and Your Marketing Strategy

 Not so long ago, link building strategies often existed in isolation.
 Perhaps an intern submitted links to various directories, or spent hours commenting on blogs.
 That seemed sufficient because it got results.
 Think of this as the "outbound" approach to link building; your company would go out into the wilds of the interwebs and place links where you chose, hoping that people would click on those links.

 These days, you're better off with an "inbound" approach to link building.
 That is, you focus first on creating excellent content that naturally draws people to your website, because it educates and adds genuine value.
 Before you ever worry about earning backlinks, you must first focus on generating exceptional content, from your landing pages to blog, to your case studies and white papers.